 The World Wide Web Consortium has published many standards that are making speech and language technologies interoperable and easy to use.
 We are highly experienced with these standards as well as current W3C efforts in the Web of Things and Cognitive Accessibility.

 Software for Language Disorders

 Conversational Technologies has a long history of work on applications using speech and language technologies for remediative and assistive systems for language disorders, especially aphasia.
-This work is described in the recent book Speech and Language Technology for Language Disorders, co-authored by Deborah Dahl.
+This work is described in a recent book Speech and Language Technology for Language Disorders, co-authored by Deborah Dahl.

 We present workshops on topics including Natural Language Processing, Multimodal Design and The Open Web Platform.
 SpeechTEK University 2018 will include our SpeechTEK University workshop on "Natural Language Understanding", covering natural language understanding in call centers and virtual assistants.

 - Advanced Natural Language Understanding With Today’s Toolkits

 Register for SpeechTEK 2018 and include code DDC18 to get a $100 discount on a Platinum, Gold or Full Three-day pass.

 Natural Language Processing Systems